-Changing lives by transforming the way people think.
 The Palo Alto Institute is a private foundation, think tank, and creativity laboratory dedicated to the pursuit and promotion of unconventional truths through research, education and entertainment.
-Founded in 2005, the Palo Alto Institute collaborates with innovative thinkers who take pleasure in creative and intellectual exploration and action, and benefits from being located in the heart of Silicon Valley and the intellectual hub at Stanford University.
-We have accumulated a wealth of experience in over the last 10+ years in formulating out-of-the-box hypotheses, discussing them with thought leaders, and conducting original research projects as well as outreach to educate the community about new ways to think about some of the most important topics we face as a society in the fields of science, medicine and health.
+Founded in 2005 by Dr. Joon Yun and like-minded colleagues and now headed by Conrad Yun, the Palo Alto Institute collaborates with innovative thinkers who take pleasure in creative and intellectual exploration and action, and benefits from being located in the heart of Silicon Valley and the intellectual hub at Stanford University.
+We have accumulated a wealth of experience in over the last 10+ years in formulating out-of-the-box hypotheses, discussing them with thought leaders, and conducting original research projects as well as outreach to educate the community about new ways to think about some of the most important topics we face as a society in the fields of science, art and health.
 Please contact us at the email address below if you are interested in engaging us or collaborating with us in research or community outreach.

-The Palo Alto Institute is sponsoring research in the area of food allergies led by the world class team headed by Dr. Kari Nadeau at Stanford School of Medicine.
+The Palo Alto Institute is supporting research and innovation in the area of childhood diseases and food allergies, including the impactful work of FARE (Food Allergy Research & Education) and research led by the world class team headed by Dr. Kari Nadeau at Stanford School of Medicine.
 The research is designed to advance our understanding of the role of autonomic dysfuction in life-threatening allergic reactions to certain kinds of food.
-More information about the ground-breaking research in the field of food allergies can be found at foodallergies.stanford.edu/research/.
+More information about the ground-breaking research in the field of food allergies can be found at med.stanford.edu/allergyandasthma.